hylandm/flipper-heracles/readme.txt

 TO DO
 #############################################

-- populate images table using yeild_all_images
-- have an inotify script that adds images when added
+- have an inotify script that adds files appropriately
-- have a rare cronjob that scans for all images and adds them
+- have a rare cronjob that scans for loose ends
+- what's the deal with photometry of SN2008td?
+- clean up final issues with database (see other lists)